letsencrypt/boulder/CONTRIBUTING.md

 To add a dependency, add the import statement to your .go file, then run `go build` on it.
 This will automatically add the dependency to go.mod.
-Next, run `go mod vendor` to save a copy in the vendor folder.
+Next, run `go mod vendor && git add vendor/` to save a copy in the vendor folder.

 When vendorizing dependencies, it's important to make sure tests pass on the version you are vendorizing.
-Currently we enforce this by requiring that pull requests containing a dependency update include a comment indicating that you ran the tests and that they succeeded, preferably with the command line you run them with.
+Currently we enforce this by requiring that pull requests containing a dependency update to any version other than a tagged release include a comment indicating that you ran the tests and that they succeeded, preferably with the command line you run them with.
+Note that you may have to get a separate checkout of the dependency (using `go get` outside of the boulder repository) in order to run its tests, as some vendored modules do not bring their tests with them.

 ## Updating Dependencies